mendix/docs/content/refguide/on-click-event.md

 ### 3.14 Open Workflow Page {#open-workflow-page}

-**Open workflow page** opens an overview page set for the **Workflow page** in [workflow properties](workflow-properties).
-This page is typically used by a process administrator role to inspect status of a workflow instance and to manage the instance, e.g. abort a workflow if required.
+**Open workflow page** opens a workflow overview page.
+This page is typically used by a workflow administrator role to inspect status of a workflow instance and to manage the instance, e.g. abort a workflow if required.

 An element calling this event should be placed in a data container connected to the **System.WorkflowInstance** entity.